eliagoris/otbm-render/README.md

-# otbm render
+# otbm-render

-A project to render a Remeres map in the browser
+Render a Remeres map in the browser.

+What is happening in this project:

-- Reads a `.otbm` file (Remeres map) in JSON format using otbm2json
+- Reads your `.otbm` file (Remeres map).
-- Writes to a JSON file (this can be skipped, use only JSON variables later) - TODO
-- Uses open-tibia-library to read the `.dat` and `.spr` files
-- Load the proper sprite from the `.spr` file for each map item
+- Reads your `.dat`, `.spr`, & `.otb` files.
-- Renders the map using pixi.js
+- Loops through the entire map and renders item sprites using pixi.js.

+_In a nutshell, you can create your game using Remeres, Open Tibia tools, and sprites; and by using this project, you can develop & deploy your game to the web browser.
+This project is barebones and is meant to be further developed._

+Thanks to the Open Tibia community for making this possible.
+Especially the [open-tibia-library](https://github.com/gesior/open-tibia-library), [otbm2json](https://github.com/Inconcessus/OTBM2JSON), [open_tibia_sprite_pack](https://github.com/peonso/opentibia_sprite_pack), & [RME](https://github.com/hampusborgos/rme) authors.

+## develop

+- clone this repo
+- run `yarn`
+- run `yarn build`
+- run `yarn dev`